hungovercoders-blog/datagriff/dataGriff/_posts/2022-10-22-get-by-with-git/2022-10-22-get-by-with-git.md

 venv/*
 ```

-For further example of standard gitignore files for standard project setups see this [link](https://github.com/github/gitignore).
+For further example of standard gitignore files for standard project setups see this [standard for python](https://www.jcchouinard.com/gitignore-template/) or more at this [link](https://github.com/github/gitignore).

 ## Using Visual Studio Code